MACE-Dance: Motion-Appearance Cascaded Experts for Music-Driven Dance Video Generation

 Summary (Overview)

-• New Benchmark Resources: Introduces a large-scale dataset (MA-Data) and a comprehensive motion–appearance evaluation protocol to better benchmark the music-driven dance video generation task.
+• Dataset & Protocol: Curates a large-scale dataset (MA-Data) and introduces a motion–appearance evaluation protocol to benchmark the task.

 Introduction and Theoretical Foundation